 The administrative costs of nontransaction deposits are lower so banks pay interest for those funds.
 Nontransaction deposits range from the traditional passbook savings account to negotiable certificates of deposit (NCDs) with denominations greater than \$100,000.
 Checks cannot be drawn on passbook savings accounts, but depositors can withdraw from or add to the account at will.
 Because they are more liquid, they pay lower rates of interest than time deposits (aka certificates of deposit), which impose stiff penalties for early withdrawals.
-Banks also borrow outright from other banks overnight via what is called, strangely, the federal funds market, and directly from the Federal Reserve via discount loans (aka advances).
+Banks also borrow outright from other banks overnight via what is called the federal funds market (whether the banks are borrowing to satisfy Federal Reserve requirements or for general liquidity purposes), and directly from the Federal Reserve via discount loans (aka advances).
 They can also borrow from corporations, including their parent companies if they are part of a bank holding company.

-4. A corporate entity than owns one or more banks and banking-related subsidiaries.
+A corporate entity than owns one or more banks and banking-related subsidiaries.
 That leaves only bank net worth, the difference between the value of a bank's assets and its liabilities.
 Equity originally comes from stockholders when they pay for shares in the bank's initial public offering (IPO) or direct public offering (DPO).
 Later, it comes mostly from retained earnings, but sometimes banks make a seasoned offering of additional stock.
-Regulators watch bank capital closely because, as we learned in Chapter 8 "Financial Structure, Transaction Costs, and Asymmetric Information", the more equity a bank has, the less likely it is that it will fail.
+Regulators watch bank capital closely because the more equity a bank has, the less likely it is that it will fail.
 Today, having learned this lesson the hard way, U.S. regulators will close a bank down well before its equity reaches zero.
 Provided, that is, they catch it first.
 Even well-capitalized banks can fail very quickly, especially if they trade in the derivatives market, of which more below.

 At the broadest level, banks and other financial intermediaries engage in asset transformation.
 In other words, they sell liabilities with certain liquidity, risk, return, and denominational characteristics and use those funds to buy assets with a different set of characteristics.
-Intermediaries link investors (purchasers of banks' liabilities) to entrepreneurs (sellers of banks' assets) in a more sophisticated way than mere market facilitators like dealer-brokers and peer-to-peer bankers do (see Chapter 8 "Financial Structure, Transaction Costs, and Asymmetric Information").
+Intermediaries link investors (purchasers of banks' liabilities) to entrepreneurs (sellers of banks' assets) in a more sophisticated way than mere market facilitators like dealer-brokers and peer-to-peer bankers do.